Chaos and integrability in SL(2,R)-geometry: Introduction

 These equations can be easily integrated and the corresponding geodesics on the group can be found explicitly (see e.g. \cite{HI, Mielke} and Section 3 below).

 When $n=2$ introduce the notations by writing the momentum as

 We have two obvious integrals of the Euler equations: the Hamiltonian

-and the Casimir function $\Delta=-\frac{1}{\alpha^2}\det M=a^2+bc.$ Their natural extension to the cotangent bundle $T^*G$ by the left shifts (which we will denote by the same letters) give two Poisson commuting integrals of the geodesic flow.
-As the third required for the Liouville integrability integral we can take any non-constant right-invariant function $F$ on $T^*G.$
+and the Casimir function $\Delta=-\frac{1}{\alpha^2}\det M=a^2+bc.$ Their natural extension to the cotangent bundle $T^*G, \, G=PSL(2,\mathbb R)$ by the left shifts (which we will denote by the same letters) give two Poisson commuting integrals of the geodesic flow.
+As the third, required for the Liouville integrability, integral we can take any non-constant right-invariant function $F$ on $T^*G.$

 The situation is different for the quotients $\mathcal M^3_\Gamma=\Gamma\backslash PSL(2,\mathbb R)$, since in general $F$ is not invariant under $\Gamma$ acting from the left.
-It turns out that the third Poisson commuting integral, required for Liouville's integrability, exists only in an open half of the phase space.
+It turns out that the third Poisson commuting integral, required for the Liouville integrability, exists only in an open half of the phase space.

 More precisely, we prove the following

 \begin{thm} Geodesic flow on $T^*\mathcal M_\Gamma^3$ is integrable in analytic Liouville's sense in the open region of the phase space with $\Delta<0.$

 In the region with $\Delta>0$ there are no smooth integrals independent from $H$ and $\Delta$ and the system has positive topological entropy. \end{thm}